salmagouda/data-engineering-capstone/README.md

 * Data warehouse
     * 4 points: Tables are partitioned and clustered in a way that makes sense for the upstream queries (with explanation)
 * Transformations (dbt, spark, etc)
-    * 2 points: Simple SQL transformation (no dbt or similar tools) - done using mage
+    * 4 points: Tranformations are defined with dbt, Spark or similar technologies
 * Dashboard
     * 4 points: A dashboard with 2 tiles
 * Reproducibility